Attaining near-ideal Dicke superradiance in expanded spatial domains: Role of quantum coherence in photon emission dynamics of all-inverted emitters

 Although $\gamma_{\rm c}$ is the collective effect caused by correlations between emitters, it is not a genuine quantum resource because it can be negative.
 Then it is interesting to consider the relationship between quantum resources and collective emission.
-Under the scenario of all-to-all interactions, all emitters have the same environment, therefore, here we use the $l_1$-norm quantum coherence \cite{ple14prl} of the reduced density matrix of any two emitters $C_{L1}$ to measure the emitter-emitter correlation, which is equal to the sum of the modulus of the off-diagonal element
+Under the scenario of all-to-all interactions, all emitters have the same environment, therefore, here we use the $l_1$-norm quantum coherence \cite{ple14prl} of the reduced density matrix of any two emitters $C_{L1}$ to measure the quantum resource between emitters, which is equal to the sum of the modulus of the off-diagonal elements

-where $\rho_{ij}$ is the element of the two-emitter reduced density matrix $\rho$.
+where $\rho_{ij}$s are the elements of the two-emitter reduced density matrix $\rho$.

 The quantum coherence in four cases is plotted with red dashed lines in Fig.~5.
 As shown in the four panels, within the time period from 0 to $t_{\rm c}$, quantum coherence is always synchronous with the collective part $\gamma_{\rm c}$, that is, they increase from 0, then reach the maximum, and at last decrease to 0 at the same time.
 But after $t_{\rm c}$, the quantum coherence suddenly recovers from zero, which is different from $\gamma_{\rm c}$ that smoothly decreases to a negative value.
 This illustrates that non-zero quantum correlations can also be harmful to collective emission.
 In addition, the synchrony of quantum coherence and collective radiation provides us with a way to determine when collective radiation ends.
-Collective emission shown in Eq.~(7) requires measurement of all emitter-emitter correlations.
+As shown in Eq.~(7), collective emission requires measurement of all emitter-emitter correlations.
 However, by measuring the quantum coherence between one pair of emitters, we can determine when the collective emission ends.